jessica-nguyen-it/RHEL9-Homelab-AWS/README.md

 ---

-...
 Hi!
-Since you’re down here, enjoy this photo of some cute penguins 🐧
+Since you’re down here, enjoy this photo of some cute penguins to lift you up 🐧

 ![Screenshot](assets/screenshots/birds-1756510438349-3248.jpg)